| Visions and Strategies for Sustainable Community

 the psycho-spiritual technologies which bring people together

+in a synergistic way.
 Imagine that twelve different teachers

 each offer a month long series of programs one after the other.